math-355/Syllabus/README.md

 <h2 align="center"><b>Overview</b></h2>

 <br>
+### Introduction
+Machine learning is a very broad subject and needless to say we will not be covering all of it.
+In this course we will focus on the three main algorithms, Support Vector Modules (SVM), Principle Component Analysis (PCA), and Artificial Neural Networks (ANN).
+As this is a math course, we will focus on the how these algorithms work, giving proofs along the way.
+The math we will learn can be thought of as an extension of both linear algebra and multivariable calculus.
+We will use some probablility and statistics along the way, but will try to keep it at the level learnen in High School.

+As the application of the mathematics is also important, the homework and projects will give you a place to actually write code implemeting the mathimatical ideas of the course.
+We will be using real datasets to get our feet wet in the machine learing world.

 ### Books
 We will be using many recourses throughout this course, all open source and free.
 There will be a repo dedicated to keeping track of these items.
 The main text of the course can be found [https://mml-book.github.io/](https://mml-book.github.io/).
 The book is technically still being written, so best practice is to always goto the website to view the book.